indieweb/wordpress-indieweb/readme.md

 );
 ```

 The directories are searched in order and the first match wins, so adding a directory to the front of the list also replaces a bundled icon.
-Add the filter before `init`, the icons are registered there.
 Use `indieweb_icon_title` to set a readable title for your icon, and `pre_indieweb_icon_svg` to return the SVG markup directly instead of adding a file.
 Icons that are not part of the bundled set have no color of their own, they use the color of the surrounding text.

-The icons are registered with the [Icons API](https://developer.wordpress.org/news/2026/08/hands-on-with-the-wordpress-7-1-icon-registration-api/) of WordPress 7.1 as the `indieweb` collection, so they also show up in the editor's Icon Library and can be rendered with `wp_get_icon( 'indieweb/mastodon' )`.
-The plugin ships a shim for older WordPress versions, so `wp_register_icon()` and `wp_get_icon()` work there too.
-An icon that is registered this way is used for matching domains as well.

 ### What about plugin XYZ?